awslabs/graphstorm/docs/source/install/env-setup.rst

 Configure SSH No-password login ................................
-Use the following commands to configure a local SSH no-password login that GraphStorm relies on.
+To perform distributed training in a cluster of machines, please use the following commands to configure a local SSH no-password login that GraphStorm relies on.
+*Note*: this is not needed for the standalone mode.

 .. code-block:: bash